 Delighted NPS: show a Delighted NPS Microsurvey to collect feedback from users.
 Read more in our Delighted integration guide.

 Intercom messenger: open the Intercom messenger window with a pre-filled message to help users start a conversation.
 Read more in our Intercom integration guide.

 Typeform Microsurvey: show a Typeform to collect user responses to a microsurvey.
 Read more in our Typeform integration guide.

 Note: Some of these integration add-ons (Calendly, Delighted, Intercom, Typeform, Custom JS) are only available on certain advanced plans.
 If you're interested in using these, feel free to let us know.

 Using no-button click actions to progress or dismiss the Tour

-Click to progress
+Click to complete, Click to progress

 This option allows the user to click somewhere to progress to the next step.
 The clicking options available here will depend on how the step is positioned and whether there's any shroud or lightbox.
 The existing options are: